 Candidate Information for Municipal Elections

-Who can run for municipal office?
+Who can run for Municipal Office?

-- 18 years of age or older
+- Are at least 18 years of age or older

 What is the deadline for nominating candidates?